Middle School Social Studies

 All middle school students work to develop strong study, research, and presentation skills, demonstrated through several projects through the school year.
 Regular quizzes and written tests are utilized to assess learning.
 Students gain an appreciation (and even a love!) of history and build important life skills like writing, critical thinking, reading for meaning, and civic responsibility.

-Sixth graders study the ancient world, focusing on the civilizations of Egypt, Ancient India, Ancient China, Greece, Rome, and the Islamic Empires.
+Sixth graders study the ancient world, focusing on the civilizations of Egypt, Ancient India, Ancient China, Greece, and Rome.

 Sixth grade social studies projects include:

 Seventh graders focus their studies on world history from approximately 500 A.D. through 1600 A.D.
-The civilizations of Africa, China, and pre-Colombian America are the focus of the first trimester.
+The civilizations of Africa, China, Byzantine Empire, Islamic Empires, and pre-Colombian America are the focus of the first trimester.

 Seventh grade social studies projects include: